-- Felt glue
+- Felt glue (this is my favorite brand)

-- Cut out felt pieces.
+- Cut out the felt pieces.

-- Let dry
+- Let the glue dry

 After cutting the curved pieces, I realized I had enough felt left on the sheet to make a smaller straight piece.

-The scrap felt (top piece) in the above picture is just wide enough to cut another straight piece.
+The scrap felt (top piece) in the above picture is just wide enough to cut another straight felt road piece.
 This smaller straight piece is an inch or so shorter than the other straight pieces but I wanted to use as much of the felt as possible so we ended up with the six of the intended straight pieces and six shorter straight pieces.
 More building fun!